-TSA-Prechecked means you can keep your shoes and a light jacket on, your electronics and your clear bag of liquids in your bag and walk through...all for a fee of course.
+TSA-Prechecked means you can keep your shoes and a light jacket on, your electronics and your clear bag of liquids can stay in your bag and you walk through...all for a fee of course.

 1. Pre-register online: https://www.tsa.gov/precheck or